The Survival Guide 2012

 Tech Week Security

-During Tech Week, from Monday, March 14th to Thursday, March 17th, please confine yourselves to the immediate theatre area and do not roam the halls.
+During our two weeks of rehearsal at the theatre, from Monday, February 27th to Thursday, March 8th, please confine yourselves to the immediate theatre area and do not roam the halls.
 Security alarms are usually armed at approximately 9:30 PM, and setting one off would mean a visit from the police.
 Furthermore, we must never prop open the doors to the building as that will set off the alarms as well.

 It is best not to leave valuables anywhere backstage during performances, as there have been thefts from these rooms in the past.
 There have also been occasional car break-ins in the parking lot.
 Your best option is to leave valuables at home, or find a hiding place backstage.
 The backstage costume / dressing rooms are usually in view of the backstage crew, but we can’t guarantee that they’ll be watched at all times.